LiorFrid/Task/README.md

 * Why did you pick your languages/technologies for the tasks?

-I picked for frontend React.js, beacuse it greate platform to implement web application and easy to use instead vanllia JS. for rest-api I chose NodeJs, really good for small applictions and serve my needs.
+I picked for frontend React.js, beacuse it greate platform to implement web application and easy to use instead vanillia JS. for rest-api I chose NodeJs, really good for small applictions and serve my needs.
 * Can you say anything about the behaviour or results of the two traders?